How To Upload File To Azure Blob Storage

 azcopy make "https://Demoaccount.blob.core.windows.net/test1"

-• The next step is to execute the below command to copy a file from your local machine to your Storage account.
+• The next step is to execute the command below to copy a file from your local machine to your Storage account.

 azcopy copy <Your file location in your local path> “https://<your storage account name>.core.windows.net/< your container name>/”